-Everything you need to know about iCloud Keychain
+iCloud Keychain makes remembering passwords easy — here's how it works

 How to generate a password with iCloud Keychain on your iPhone and iPad

-In today's technology-driven world, we have dozens, if not hundreds of passwords to keep track of.
-It's easy to be tempted to use the same password over and over again, but that's exactly the opposite of what you should be doing.
-You can let iCloud Keychain create pseudo-random passwords for you when starting a new account in Safari on your iPhone and iPad, and then store those complex passwords in iCloud Keychain where they're easily accessible when you need them.
+In today's technology-driven world, we have dozens, if not hundreds, of passwords to keep track of.
+It's easy to be tempted to use the same password continuously, but that's precisely the opposite of what you should be doing.
+So instead, create a password using iCloud Keychain, and you'll have a super-secure, pseudo-random password to log in with.

+The best part is you don't have to remember the random collection of letters, numbers, and symbols as your iPhone or iPad will auto-fill it for you when needed.
+You can also create iCloud Keychain passwords on Mac.

 How to manually add your personal and credit card information to iCloud Keychain on iPhone and iPad

 iCloud Keychain is more than just a password manager.
-It also stores your credit card details and your personal data, like your shipping address and phone number.
-Once you set it up, you can use it to fill out forms and pay for items online without having to remember that long string of numbers.
-It even stores your credit cards' expiration dates so you only have to remember your card verification code.
-Three numbers is much easier to remember than 16.
+It also stores your credit card details and personal data, like your shipping address and phone number.
+Once you set it up, you can use it to fill out forms and pay for items online without remembering that long string of numbers.
+It even stores your credit cards' expiration dates, so you only have to remember your card verification code.
+Three numbers are much easier to remember than 16.

-- How to manually add your personal information to iCloud Keychain for iPhone and iPad

-- How to manually add your credit card information to iCloud Keychain for iPhone and iPad
+When shopping online, iCloud Keychain will offer to remember your details for the next time.
+However, you can manually add personal and credit card information to iCloud Keychain if you want to.
+There's also an option to edit iCloud Keychain information on your Mac if that's where you prefer to do your shopping.

 How to access and view your iCloud Keychain passwords

-The point of iCloud Keychain is to make it easy for you to fill out passwords in Safari and some apps, but there will always be times when you need a password and you're not trying to log into a website or an app.
-Don't worry, your passwords aren't hidden from you.
-They're stored on your iPhone, iPad, or Mac in your Passwords tab.
-You can copy and paste your login name and password to use wherever you need to.
+The point of iCloud Keychain is to make it easy for you to fill out passwords in Safari and some apps, but there will always be times when you need a password, and you're not trying to log into a website or an app.
+So don't worry; your passwords aren't hidden from you.

-- How to access and view your iCloud Keychain passwords on iPhone and iPad

-- How to access and view your iCloud Keychain passwords on your Mac
+Though there's no app for iCloud Keychain, your details are stored on your iPhone, iPad, or Mac in your Passwords tab.
+So you can go in and view your iCloud Keychain passwords, copy and paste your login name or password, and head back to wherever you need to enter it quickly.

 How to delete saved passwords and credit cards from iCloud Keychain on your iPhone and iPad

-So you stopped using that photo editing service and no longer need the log in credentials.
-Or maybe you got a new credit card to replace the old one and it has a completely different number.
+So you stopped using that photo editing service and no longer need the login credentials.
+Or maybe you got a new credit card to replace the old one, and it has an entirely different number.
 No problem.
-You can delete saved passwords and credit card data so that they are no longer stored in iCloud Keychain.
-Remember, since it's in iCloud, it syncs across all of your devices.
-If you delete it from iCloud Keychain on your iPhone, it also disappears from your Mac.
+In just a few easy steps, you can delete saved passwords and credit card data from iCloud Keychain.

+Remember, since this is iCloud, changes sync across all your devices.
+So if you delete it from the iCloud Keychain on your iPhone, it also disappears from your Mac.

 How to stop iCloud Keychain from storing and auto-filling credit cards or passwords in Safari

-Even though you may love the ability to create, store, and access your passwords across all of your devices thanks to iCloud Keychain, you may not want all of the features the service provides, like auto-filling and autosaving your personal and credit card information.
-If, for example, you share your Mac with your roommate, or your iPad with your kids, you probably don't want them to be able to use your account details to log into your social media sites or buy stuff on Amazon.
-You can keep your passwords stored in iCloud without using the autofill and autosave features that come along with it.
+Even though you may love the ability to create, store, and access your passwords across your devices with iCloud Keychain, you may not want all of the features the service provides.
+For example, you may have no use for auto-filling and autosaving your personal and credit card information.

+If, for example, you share your Mac with your roommate or your iPad with your kids, you probably don't want them to be able to use your account details to log into your social media sites or buy stuff on Amazon.
+You can keep your passwords stored in iCloud, but turn off iCloud Keychain AutoFill if that sounds like a better solution for you.